John Lewis Partnership: John Lewis & Partners

-In 2012, the John Lewis division operated 30 full-line department stores, one John Lewis click and commute at St Pancras railway station, one John Lewis convenience store at Heathrow Airport and 10 John Lewis at Home Stores and a web store.
+In 2012, the John Lewis division operated 30 full-line department stores, one John Lewis Click and Commute at St Pancras railway station, one John Lewis convenience store at Heathrow Airport, 10 John Lewis at Home Stores, and a web store.
 The stores are in a mixture of city centre and out-of-town shopping centre locations.
 The flagship Oxford Street store in London remains the largest John Lewis outlet in the UK.

-Newer John Lewis at home stores are opening to cater for areas which have no large John Lewis department store near them.
-They are around a third the size of a normal department store.
+'John Lewis at Home' stores cater for areas which have no large John Lewis department store near them.
 The first store opened in Poole in October 2009.
-Croydon followed in August 2010 with Tunbridge Wells and Swindon opening later that year.
-In Autumn 2011, Tamworth and Chester were opened, followed by Chichester, Newbury and Ipswich in 2012.
-This type of store contains both Home and Electrical departments with services such as a cafe and 'Click and Collect' also available.
-A new 'flexible format' store was trialled in Exeter 2012, with a full line of stock in a smaller physical store, relying heavily on 'click and collect'/next day delivery both in-store and out.
+They are around a third the size of a normal department store, and have both Home and Electrical departments with services such as a cafe and 'click and collect' also available.
+A new 'flexible format' store was trialled in Exeter in 2012, with a full line of stock in a smaller physical store, relying heavily on 'click and collect' or next day delivery, both in-store and to homes.

-Peter Jones
+Peter Jones & Partners

 Peter Jones is a large department store in central London.
-It is a store of JLP and located on Sloane Square, at the junction of King's Road and Sloane Street, in the Chelsea district, close to the Belgravia and Knightsbridge districts.
+It is a John Lewis store and is located on Sloane Square, at the junction of King's Road and Sloane Street, in the Chelsea district, close to the Belgravia and Knightsbridge districts.
 Peter Jones was founded as an independent store but was bought by John Lewis, owner of the eponymous store in Oxford Street, in 1905.
 In 1929 Lewis's son, John Spedan Lewis, who then owned both businesses, combined them into a single business.

 Waitrose & Partners

-JLP also owns Waitrose & Partners, an upmarket supermarket chain which has 332 branches and 78,000 employees as of early 2021.
-Waitrose trades mainly in London and the South of England and was originally formed by Wallace Waite, Arthur Rose, and David Taylor.
-The company was taken over by JLP in 1937.
+John Lewis Partnership also owns Waitrose & Partners, an upmarket supermarket chain that had 332 branches and 78,000 employees as of early 2021.
+Waitrose trades mainly in London and the south of England, and was originally formed by Wallace Waite, Arthur Rose, and David Taylor.
+The company was taken over by John Lewis Partnership in 1937.